-Additionally, the recreational harvest of giant Pacific octopuses is prohibited in designated octopus preserves in the Puget Sound.
+Additionally, the recreational harvest of giant Pacific octopuses is prohibited in designated octopus protection areas in the Puget Sound.

 These sites not only help protect marine resources and habitats, but also provide sites for research and education, and are prime locations for divers and other wildlife-viewers.
 More information on the goals and objectives of MPAs in Washington is available in the Fish and Wildlife Commission’s policy and in the comprehensive publication Marine Protected Areas in Washington.